Tagirijus/freelance/README.md

 Start the programm and open the menu with `Ctrl+X`.
 Then you have a help option for nearly every form of the progamm, which should help you.

+# Client database converter

+`general/convert_clients.py` is a simple command line programm to convert your old client database to the Freelance format and vice versa.
+Start the programm with `-h` or `--help` to see how it works.

 # To do

 - Ledger time track implementation for fully automated invoice creation